 Among the arts of Nepal, perhaps the best known is the wood carvings that adorn temples like Nyatapola.
 This is a craft that developed in the 15th and 16th centuries during the Malla rule among the Newar tribes.
 There are thirty-six decorated wooden windows in Nyatapola temple.
 The window seems to have been the most favored unit of decoration of the temple.
 The windows are engaged in the brick wall equipped with religious symbols, floral patterns and geometrical patterns in relief.

 During construction of Nyatapola temple, King Bhupetendra Malla himself worked and helped to the other workers.
-In laying the foundation of the temple, the King Bhupatendra Malla himself had carried three bricks on the shoulder with the result that within five days all the material needed for the erection of the temple were brought to the place by the people.
-On the auspicious moment of laying the foundation, a certain Peasant Jyapoo sowed grains of paddy in his field and later on when he tried to pull them out he had to use a spade.
+In laying the foundation of the temple, King Bhupatendra Malla himself had carried three bricks on the shoulder with the result that within five days.
+All the material needed for the erection of the temple were brought to the place by the people.
+On the auspicious moment of laying the foundation, a certain Peasant Jyapoo sowed grains of paddy in his field.
+And later on, when he tried to pull them out he had to use a spade.
 This proves the stability of the foundation.
 So the tallest temple of Nepal Nyatapola did not fall to the ground even in the great earthquake of 1934 A. D. Only the topmost roof fell down.